ricardo-passos/buildspace-gif-portal/README.md

 ```bash
 solana config set --url localhost
 ```
-3 - Then start the Solana cluster:
+3 - Then start the Solana cluster (it was installed on step 2 of setup):
 ```bash
 solana-test-validator
 ```